How these 4 Brands Nailed Emoji Marketing And What You Can Learn From Them.

 According to recent statistics, 5 Billion emojis are used in FaceBook messenger and FaceBook alone.
 Facebook posts that use emojis receive 57% more likes and 33% more comments and shares than those without them.

-Even tweets with emojis have 25% higher engagement rate compared to tweets without emojis.
+Even tweets with emojis have a 25% higher engagement rate compared to tweets without emojis.

 It is a well-educated guess to believe that we have a fondness for emojis.
 But it is not just the aesthetic that appeals to us.
 A recent paper in the Journal Behaviour and Information Technology mentioned that “the use of emoji faces in computer-mediated communication produces neural responses that are similar to those that are observed in face-to-face communication.”
 Seeing an emoji affects us on an emotional level.